Highlights from the Ratings and Financial Report for Akebia Therapeutics Inc. (AKBA)

 AKBA’s Market Performance

-AKBA stocks went down by -19.77% for the week, with a monthly drop of -36.21% and a quarterly performance of -81.53%, while its annual performance rate touched -88.09%.
-The volatility ratio for the week stands at 9.05% while the volatility levels for the past 30 days are set at 9.24% for Akebia Therapeutics Inc..
-The simple moving average for the period of the last 20 days is -25.16% for AKBA stocks with a simple moving average of -84.77% for the last 200 days.
+AKBA stocks went up by 10.02% for the week, with a monthly drop of -29.39% and a quarterly performance of -78.16%, while its annual performance rate touched -88.86%.
+The volatility ratio for the week stands at 12.05% while the volatility levels for the past 30 days are set at 9.50% for Akebia Therapeutics Inc..
+The simple moving average for the period of the last 20 days is -12.70% for AKBA stocks with a simple moving average of -82.84% for the last 200 days.

 Analysts’ Opinion of AKBA